 The

 file:// format is not recommended for production use.
-If it is used, it needs to be available for both Meta and Compute Nodes.FORMAT as PLAIN
+If it is used, it needs to be available for both Meta and Compute Nodes.When using Protobuf with Confluent Schema Registry, RisingWave bundles only protobuf well-known types, such as

 FORMAT as UPSERT